UPPMAX/programming_formalisms/docs/modularity/modular.md

     ```

 ???- info "Learning objectives of Refactoring"

      - Learners learns about code smells and design smells

 ???- info "Learning objectives of Design Patterns"

-    -The learners know of the "zero line" code and how it relates to software design "Zero line" Design
+     - The learners know of the "zero line" code and how it relates to software design "Zero line" Design
      - The Learners should be able to implement into their design the
        "Factory pattern"
-    -The learners can describe the general parts of a design pattern and why we use them.
+     - The learners can describe the general parts of a design pattern and why we use them.

 ???- info "Learning objectives of Modular programming"

-    -The learners has a introductory understanding to the modular programming paradigm and the concept of iterative refactoring of code.
+     - The learners has a introductory understanding to the modular programming paradigm and the concept of iterative refactoring of code.
-    -The concepts of common interface and protocols are introduced to the learners
+     - The concepts of common interface and protocols are introduced to the learners
-    -The learners are introduced the concept of coupling and how to find tight coupling
+     - The learners are introduced the concept of coupling and how to find tight coupling
-    -learners learn the importance of modularization when collaborating on larger projects by example of the reduced number of conflicts of commits.
+     - The learners learn the importance of modularization when collaborating on larger projects by example of the reduced number of conflicts of commits.
-    -The learners partitions their design and message passing by refactoring design and implementation according to the modular paradigms for the student project
+     - The learners partitions their design and message passing by refactoring design and implementation according to the modular paradigms for the student project

 ##Prior Knowledge:
 ???- "What is Modular Programming"